-Nonsampling errors.
+Nonsampling Errors.
 All surveys and censuses are subject to nonsampling errors.
-Nonsampling errors are attributable to many sources, including the inability to obtain information for all cases in the universe, imputation for missing data, data errors and biases, mistakes in recording or keying data, errors in collection or processing, and coverage problems.
+Nonsampling errors are attributable from various sources, including the inability to obtain information for all cases in the universe, imputation for missing data, data errors and biases, mistakes in recording or keying data, errors in collection or processing, and coverage problems.

 While explicit measures of the effects of these nonsampling errors are not available, adjustments are made to the published relative standard errors to account for error associated with imputation of missing data.
 It is believed that most of the important operational and data errors were detected and corrected through an automated data edit designed to review the data for reasonableness and consistency.
 Quality control techniques were used to verify that operating procedures were carried out as specified.

-Treatment of Nonresponse.
-Approximately 62 percent of the 2.3 million businesses in the SBO sample responded to the survey, compared to 75 percent for the 2002 survey.
-For the 2007 survey, 72 percent of the companies in the SBO sample returned a questionnaire, but 10 percent of the returns did not contain enough information to be considered a response for the estimates by race, gender, ethnicity or veteran status.
-Many of these respondents were sole proprietors that answered "No" to Item 8, "In 2007, did any individual own 10% or more of the rights, claims, interests, or stock in this business?"
-The inconsistency between response and sole ownership status indicates a possible problem with question wording that will be addressed in questionnaire design for the 2012 SBO.
+Approximately 66.2 percent of the 1.75 million businesses in the SBO sample responded to the survey, compared to 62 percent for the 2007 survey.
+For the 2012 survey, 69.4 percent of the companies in the SBO sample returned a questionnaire or submitted an online response, but 4.6 percent of submissions did not contain enough information to be considered a response for the estimates by gender, ethnicity, race and veteran status.

-About 4 percent of the 2007 nonrespondents were selected for and responded to the 2002 SBO.
-For these firms, data from the 2002 survey were used in place of the missing 2007 responses.
-For the remaining nonrespondents, gender, ethnicity, race and veteran status were imputed from donor respondents in the same sampling frame with similar characteristics (state, industry, employment status, size).
+Of the 2012 SBO nonrespondents, about 6.6 percent responded to the 2007 SBO.
+For these firms, data from the 2007 survey were used in place of the missing 2012 SBO responses.
+Administrative data were used where available for all other nonrespondents.
+After the use of administrative data, for the remaining nonrespondents, gender, ethnicity, race and veteran status were imputed from donor respondents in the same sampling frame with similar characteristics (state, industry, employment status, and size).
 Because the assignment of businesses to sampling frames relies heavily on administrative data, and there is a high level of agreement between sampling frame assignment and tabulated race or ethnicity for responding firms, the donor imputations are considered to be reliable.
 Estimates of sampling variability are adjusted to account for nonresponse.
-Estimates with high error (relative standard error for sales or receipts of 50 percent or more) are suppressed.
+Estimates with high error (for example, relative standard error for sales or receipts of 50 percent or more) are suppressed.

-Overall, imputed data accounted for approximately 47 percent of the firm count estimates by gender, ethnicity, race, and veteran status and approximately 20 percent of the estimates of sales.
-The Nonresponse Analysis Report for the 2007 SBO is available for download at http://www2.census.gov/econ/sbo/07/sbo_nonresponse_analysis.pdf.
+Overall, imputed data accounted for approximately 24 percent of the firm count estimates by gender, ethnicity, race, and veteran status and approximately 21 percent of the estimates of sales.

 The firm size categories, both by receipts and employment, are based on the total nationwide receipts and/or employment of the firm.